-WHEREAS the applicant proposes that the view of the drum will remain visible because the proposed infill will only extend to the top of the 3rd floor (the infill at the rear will be placed on top of the already existing 1st floor infill which dates from 1955).
+WHEREAS the applicant proposes that the view of the silhouette of the "drum" will now be visible since the applicant is lowering the infill by two stories.
 HOWEVER, the only floors that match between the two houses, both designed Ogden Codman at the same time, is at the 2nd floor of each; this is also the floor where the "drum" has 3 identical tall windows; the rear addition at the second floor at 3 East 89th Street is only a few feet distant and 10' deep to the rear lot line and will block the east facing window - the main light source for the "drum".